thu-ml/tianshou/docs/tutorials/trick.rst

 Code-level optimization
 -----------------------

 Tianshou has many short-but-efficient lines of code.
-For example, when we want to compute :math:`V_s` and :math:`V_{s'}` by the same network, the best way is to concatenate :math:`s` and :math:`s'` together instead of computing the value function using twice of network forward.
+For example, when we want to compute :math:`V(s)` and :math:`V(s')` by the same network, the best way is to concatenate :math:`s` and :math:`s'` together instead of computing the value function using twice of network forward.

+..
 Jiayi: I write each line of code after quite a lot of time of consideration.
 Details make a difference.

 Finally